 Ubiquitous cannabis legalization in countries around the world is forcing the need for new standardization guidelines and practices.
 Companies that participate in the development of standards will help move this process forward and in so doing will allow businesses to access international markets.
 A Canadian organization, the Standards Council of Canada is working with various other organizations that are developing standards for the cannabis industry.
 This push for standard development will ultimately lead to the much needed standardization methods in areas like cultivation, processing, packaging, quality testing, analytical methods, equipment, production practices, quality assurance, and more.

 Testing methods in the cannabis industry need to be more standardized.
-Organizations need to develop standard, internationally recognized testing methods for the cannabis industry as well as working on standardized quality control procedures and GMPs/GPPs.
+Organizations need to develop standard, internationally recognized testing methods for the cannabis industry as well as work on standardized quality control procedures and GMPs/GPPs.
 Some companies have implemented International Organization for Standardization (ISO) guidelines.
 This is a step in the right direction.
-Right now, many cannabis companies must rely on third-party laboratories for testing, and much of these laboratories use their own, non-standardized methods.
-This is problematic as it creates a large amount of inconsistency and takes away from the goal of moving towards an industry that emphasizes importance in standardized methods.
+Right now, many cannabis companies must rely on third-party laboratories for testing, and many of these laboratories use their own, non-standardized methods.
+This is problematic as it creates a large amount of inconsistency and takes away from the goal of moving towards an industry that emphasizes the importance of standardized methods.
 ISO is a universal organization that sets strong guidelines for how testing labs should operate.
 Provinces and states where cannabis is legal should make mandatory some sort of standard for how laboratories should operate.
-Standards provided by ISO are a good example, and a good start.
+Standards provided by ISO are a good example and a good start.